Sheetal Sheth

-Sheetal Sheth (/ˈʃiːθəl ˈʃɛθ/) is an American actress, author, producer, and activist of Indian descent.
+Sheetal Sheth (/ˈʃiːθəl ˈʃɛθ/) is an American actress, author, producer, and activist.

 As an actress, she is known for starring opposite Albert Brooks in Looking for Comedy in the Muslim World.
 She debuted in the film ABCD and has appeared in the films American Chai, I Can't Think Straight, and The World Unseen.

 Sheth was the first Indian American to appear in Maxim magazine.
 She has published op-eds in CNN, The Daily Beast, and Thrive Global.
 She is also the author of a series of picture books, beginning with the book Always Anjali.

 Early life and education

-Sheth was born in Trenton, New Jersey, and is a first-generation Gujarati Indian American.
+Sheth was born on June 24, 1976, in Trenton, New Jersey.
+She is a first-generation Gujarati Indian American.
 Her parents immigrated to the United States from Gujarat, India in 1972.

 Although academics were her priority, Sheth also studied multicultural dance and was involved in basketball.
 Her parents were devout Jains, but they enrolled Sheth in the local Catholic school, which she attended until age 12 when her family moved to Trenton.

 Sheth attended Liberty High School in Bethlehem, Pennsylvania, where she was involved in student government, serving on the student advisory board.
 She received the student government award for her contribution to the school, and was one of two students invited to speak at her commencement.
 While in high school, Sheth discovered her passion for acting and was accepted to the New York University Tisch School of the Arts.

 At Tisch, Sheth studied classic literature, and some of her favorite works included Antigone and The Crucible.
 She also trained in method acting at the Lee Strasberg Theatre and Film Institute.
 She spent a summer abroad in Amsterdam as part of the intensive International Theatre Workshop, studying under acting teachers such as Kristin Linklater.
 Sheth was selected to participate in the Tisch Scholars Program.
 After graduating from Tisch with honors, Sheth continued her studies.
 In New York, she studied with Wynn Handman, a founder of The American Place Theatre.
 In Los Angeles, she attended weekly classes with acting instructor Milton Katselas until he died in 2008.